Everyone and anyone can create content online. Today, it’s hard to determine whether an Internet resource you find is authentic or not.

-Developmental or cognitive disabilities perhaps is the biggest challenge of them all.
-With various content available in different formats and in different contexts or degrees of reading difficulty, those who have a difficult time comprehending these content will shy away from a resource.
+Developmental or cognitive disabilities perhaps are the biggest challenge of them all.
+With various content available in different formats and in different contexts or degrees of reading difficulty, those who have a difficult time comprehending this content will shy away from a resource.
 Ideally, resource content should be easy to understand, written in plain language, and equipped with instructional diagrams and even audio-visual aids.

 Resources to help with accessibility evaluation are described in Evaluating Web Accessibility Overview.

 Evaluation of online resources is an important step in any research process.
 We hope this article gave you a better idea of how to check the credibility of an author or a website and what kind of techniques to use to determine the accuracy of online sources.